dhiraj87shiraskar/productCollection/README.md

 6) Run command "npm install"  (will add all required dependency)
 7) Run command "ng serve" (will run our application)
 8) After sucessfull.
-9) Open browser on this URL: "http://localhost:4200/"
+9) Open the browser on this URL: "http://localhost:4200/"

 What you will exprience:
-1) Load product data as local json and bind to html elements( use*ngFor directive)
+1) Load products details from local json file and bind respective data to html elements( using *ngFor directive)
-2) Create common service to share product data throughout application( use promises and subscribe functionality )
+2) Created common service to share product information throughout the application( use promises and subscribe functionality )
-3) Some css effects like button hover, image hover, according to stock availability will change status In Stock to Out of Stock and vise versa
+3) Used css effects like button hover, image hover, according to stock availability will change status "In Stock" in green color and for "Out of Stock" in red color.
-4) Some basic javscript events on "Add to cart" and "Buy Now" buttons will show only message with respective.
+4) Some basic javscript events on "Add to cart" and "Buy Now" buttons will show only message with respective click.
-5) Responsive page for mobile, tablet and larg devices
+5) Responsive page for diffrent mobiles, tablets and larg devices
-6) As we dont have all deivice so verified on "http://responsivedesignchecker.com/" online site using this we can test our application almost for all devices
+6) As we dont have all deivices so verified on "http://responsivedesignchecker.com/" web site to test responsive for page. this is the online site using this we can test our application almost for all devices.

 Extra things:
 1) Maintained coading standard
-2) Code separtion like UI, DATA and Buisness logic is separated
+2) Separtion of code like UI, DATA and Buisness logic is separated
 3) Used ES6 features
 4) Used CSS3 new features